Policy on Conflicts of Interest and Corporate Opportunities

 Export Control Laws

 Crown must comply with all applicable national and multinational export control laws.
 For example, U.S. export control laws apply to the export and re-export of U.S. goods and technology.
 Under certain circumstances, these laws prohibit U.S. companies and subsidiaries of U.S. companies, including those located outside the United States, from dealing directly or indirectly with particular countries with respect to certain transactions.
-Any Crown employee who has a question regarding the applicability of export control laws should consult with the Legal Department in your Division.
+Any Crown employee who has a question regarding the applicability of sanctions, antiboycott or export control laws should consult with the Legal Department in his or her Division.

 No Crown employee, officer, director or independent third party acting on behalf of the company may pay, offer or promise to pay, or authorize payment to any party, public or private, in any country, in order to secure an improper benefit for the company.
 Nor may they accept or solicit such payment.
 "Payment" includes making bribes or kickbacks, as well as conferring anything of value, whether tangible or intangible (e.g., gifts, entertainment, travel expenses, charitable donations, political contributions, hiring an individual or relative).